 Irritable Male Syndrome (IMS)

-Yes, Irritable Male Syndrome is a real thing.
-Although every woman out there has known for a long time that it was real, it is now finally officially being recognized as a health/behavioral issue.
+Yes, Irritable Male Syndrome is a real thing… every woman out there knew it was real.

 - Stressed at Home